-Let me be very clear… I’m not trying to introduce a new SaaS metric here as much as a concept.
-Some companies are starting to measure SaaS CAC Efficiency as a metric, which is cool, but that’s not the goal of this post.
+Sure, some companies are starting to measure CAC Efficiency as a metric, which is cool, but that’s not the goal of this post.

-I just want to get you thinking about SaaS CAC differently.
+I just want to get you thinking about CAC differently.

 So let’s assume there are two SaaS CRM companies that each pay $1000 in fully-loaded CAC and each company’s most popular plan is $100/mo (or ACV of $1,200).

 But the first company optimizes for CAC efficiency and gets paying customers faster, has profitable customers sooner, and has a higher customer lifetime value (LTV).